Efrat214/WebApi-articles/README.md

 ## Technologies Used

 - Web API: The system is built as a Web API.
+- React: The Client side was written in React(the full code is in React-Articles repository).
-- Naive Bayes Algorithm: Used for article classification based on subject.
+- - Naive Bayes Algorithm: Used for article classification based on subject.
 - Gensim Word2Vec Model in Python: Used for generating word recommendations.